nolan-h-hamilton/Consenrich/docs/source/examples.rst

   :class: tip
   :collapsible: closed

+  Note that default values should generally suffice given the adaptive process and observation models, but base-level uncertainty for each can be tuned if one source is deemed consistently more reliable than the other.

   - Increasing ``processParams.minQ``:

     .. math::

-      \textsf{Consenrich attributes more uncertainty to propagated predictions } \rightarrow \textsf{ data favored in estimation}
+      \textsf{Consenrich attributes more base-level uncertainty to propagated predictions } \rightarrow \textsf{ data favored in estimation}

-    - In other words, *restrict influence of the a priori model for signal/variance propagation across genomic positions to accommodate greater confidence in the data*
+    - In other words, *restrict influence of the a priori model for signal/variance propagation greater confidence in the data*

   - Increasing ``observationParams.minR``:

     .. math::

-      \textsf{Consenrich attributes more uncertainty to the data } \rightarrow \textsf{ propagated predictions favored in estimation}
+      \textsf{Consenrich attributes more base-level uncertainty to the data } \rightarrow \textsf{ propagated predictions favored in estimation}

     - In other words, *restrict reliance on data to accommodate greater confidence in the a priori model for signal/variance propagation*

-  Note that default values should suffice for many cases given the adaptive noise models, but these parameters may be tuned in cases where the process model or the observation model is consistently more/less reliable than the other.

 .. code-block:: yaml

   experimentName: atac20Benchmark
   genomeParams.name: hg38
-  genomeParams.excludeChroms: ['chrX','chrY']
+  genomeParams.excludeChroms: ['chrY']
   genomeParams.excludeForNorm: ['chrX', 'chrY']
   inputParams.bamFiles: [
     ENCFF326QXM.bam,